pratik-acx/mutli-protocol-sso/README.md

 Used PHP simple HTTP server to serve these files on port 8000.
 Go to the directory idp_login_site and start the web server.
 Run `php -S localhost:8000`

 4. The SAML provider will be triggered when using a gmail.com email address or mailinator.com email address.
+You can create a new account with any email address via the Login page for the SAP CDC SAML Identity Provider

+5. For Google OIDC provider, will need to add a gmail.com email to the test account for you to test the Google sign-in, reach out to add the gmail.com email prior to testing.